jeffpk62/speech-to-text-icp/output.md

 ```
 {: codeblock}

 The `transcript` field shows the final transcript of the audio, which lists the words as they were spoken by all participants.
-By comparing the speaker labels with the timestamps, you can reassemble the conversation as it occurred.
+By comparing and synchronizing the speaker labels with the timestamps, you can reassemble the conversation as it occurred.

 <table style="width:50%">
   <caption>Table 1.
 Speaker labels example</caption>